Covid19 (Coronavirus) Updates

 Caring for Lowell.
 Keeping you Safe.
 Keeping you Healthy.

 - Don’t let fear of COVID-19 prevent you from getting your routine health care.
-We are here for you 24 hours a day, 7 days a week by calling 978.937.9700.
+We are here for you 24 hours a day, 7 days a week by calling 978.937.9700 or through the patient portal, which can be accessed at www.lchelath.org.

-- Our walk-in center is now open, 8am to 2pm, Monday through Friday.
+- Our walk-in services are now open, 8am to 2pm, Monday through Friday.

 - Some appointments will be scheduled via telephone.
 Others will be at the Health Center.
 We will discuss this with you when you make your appointment.